marcduranxanco/demo-audax/README.md

 # About the project

 This project was made with Laravel.
-The database could be created with docker with de Docker-compose file.
-This fille will create two containers, one with the latest MySQL and another one with phpmyadmin.
-The ports have to be setted on the .env file.
+The database can be created with docker with the Docker-compose file.
+This fille will create two containers, one with the latest MySQL and  one with Phpmyadmin.
+The ports have to be setted on the .env file. <br/>

 ```
 git clone https://github.com/marcduranxanco/demo-audax.git